MouriNaruto/MouriNaruto/ReadMe.md

 ﻿Hi there, I go by Kenji Mouri.
-Typical usernames include `Mouri_Naruto` or `Mouri`.

-+ I have a [blog] and a [resume].
-+ I am a [Microsoft MVP] and a [PCBeta moderator].
-+ I love creating open-source projects and sometimes making contributions for other's.
-+ I am interested in writing the most compact implementations by using the least syntaxes and third-party libraries.
+Typical usernames include `Mouri_Naruto` or `Mouri`, interested in writing the most compact implementations by using the least syntaxes and third-party libraries, and love creating open-source projects and sometimes making contributions for other's.
+I am also a [Microsoft MVP] and a [PCBeta moderator].
+Here is my [blog] and [resume].

 [blog]: https://mouri.moe/
 [resume]: https://mouri.moe/assets/resume/resume_english.pdf